 - We believe that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm by adults and other children in school. - We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSiE (2019) - We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.

-We will minimise the risk of peer on peer abuse by:
+Children should be free from harm by adults and other children in school. - We recognise that children are capable of abusing other children and their peers and this will be dealt with under our child protection policy and in line with KCSiE (2020) - We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - We will minimise the risk of peer on peer/child on child abuse by:-